DMV.ORG is not affiliated with any government agency

 • Certain farm vehicles

-For greater detail, see Chapter One in the printed version of the CDL Manual, available at any North Carolina driver license office.
+For greater detail, see the CDL Manual, available online or at any North Carolina driver license office.